Rafficer/ncrypt-blog-posts/README.md

 6. Wait for the PR to be approved.
 The changes will then be live with the next server update.

 No idea how all of this works?
 Check out the [first-contributions](https://github.com/firstcontributions/first-contributions) repository for an extensive and easy to understand step-by-step guide.

+## Images

+Think something is wrong with an image in a post?
+With the current structure I couldn't put the image directory in this repository.
+Therefore, please submit the images in an issue or PR and I'll add them manually.